Samuel Addison Shute and Ruth Whittier Shute: Portraits

 Together they painted many portraits, some of which are now in notable collections, such as in the American Folk Art Museum and the Metropolitan Museum of Art.

-Ralph Esmerian, a well-known collector and supporter for the American Folk Art Museum, donated several watercolor pieces made by Samuel Addison and Ruth Whittier Shute.
+Ralph Esmerian, a collector and supporter for the American Folk Art Museum, donated several watercolor pieces made by Samuel Addison and Ruth Whittier Shute.
 The subjects were men, women, and children, primarily workers of local textile mills in Lowell, Massachusetts and New Hampshire due to the influx of textile jobs that were available to locals.
 The couple would also set up in hotels and offer their services to possible clients and also placed ads in the local newspapers.

 Ruth Shute would create the underlying drawing of the subject, while Samuel Shute would then paint the image using either watercolor or oil paint as the medium.
 Sometimes this would be denoted on the signature that was found on the back of their paintings in order to identify their separate contributions to the work: “Drawn by R. W. Shute/ and/ Painted by S. A. Shute.”.

 Many of their portraits depict young working-class women who had migrated from their rural family homes to work in the textile mills that were then a strong part of the industrial economy of New England.

 Samuel Addison Shute fell ill around the year 1834, which led the couple to move to Champlain, New York.
 Ruth Addison Shute decided to start painting on her own, using pastels and oil paint as a primary medium.
 She also still traveled within New York, setting up in hotels and painting miniature portraits for the locals.
 When her husband died in 1836, while still in his early 30s, Ruth Whittier Shute later remarried to Alpha Tarbel and moved to Lexington, Kentucky, where she had two daughters and continued to paint for another 45 years until her death in 1882.